-- Make sure the relevant organ is loaded (for example, St. Anne's). - Make sure the Registration control panel is visible (View | Large floating control panels (for this organ) | Registration). - Click on the Scope button to turn it on, so that it lights up.
+- Make sure the relevant organ is loaded (for example, St. Anne's). - Make sure the Registration control panel is visible (View | Large floating control panels (for this organ) | Registration). - Click on the Scope button to turn it on, and do likewise for the Setter, so that both are lit up.

-Engage all the desired stops, couplers and tremulants that you want the first scoped piston to affect.
+• Engage all the desired stops, couplers and tremulants that you want the first scoped piston to affect.
 For example, if you want to make the piston a divisional combination for the Great division then turn on all stops/couplers/tremulants on the Great.

-Press the first scoped piston to set its scope to the match the stops/couplers/tremulants that are currently turned on.
+• Press the first scoped piston to set its scope to the match the stops/couplers/tremulants that are currently turned on.